Adaptive Algorithms with Sharp Convergence Rates for Stochastic Hierarchical Optimization: Algorithms and Main Results

-\textbf{Remark:} \cref{thm:bilevel} shows that \adabio achieves a sharp rate of $\widetilde{O}((4\bar{\sigma}_{\phi}^2 + \sigma_{g,1}^2)^{1/4}/T^{1/4})$ in the stochastic setting, where all noise terms introduced in \cref{ass:noise_bilevel} are positive.
-Moreover, it is obvious that \adabio implicitly adapts to the noise level; in the noiseless case (where all noise parameters in \cref{ass:noise_bilevel} vanish), \adabio automatically recovers the near-optimal $\widetilde{O}(1/\sqrt{T})$ rate.
+\textbf{Remark:} \cref{thm:bilevel} shows that Ada-Bio achieves a sharp rate of $\widetilde{O}((4\bar{\sigma}_{\phi}^2 + \sigma_{g,1}^2)^{1/4}/T^{1/4})$ in the stochastic setting, where all noise terms introduced in \cref{ass:noise_bilevel} are positive.
+Moreover, it is obvious that Ada-Bio implicitly adapts to the noise level; in the noiseless case (where all noise parameters in \cref{ass:noise_bilevel} vanish), Ada-Bio automatically recovers the near-optimal $\widetilde{O}(1/\sqrt{T})$ rate.
 To the best of our knowledge, \cref{thm:bilevel} provides the first sharp and adaptive convergence guarantee for stochastic bilevel optimization without any prior knowledge of the noise parameters specified in \cref{ass:noise_bilevel}.
 In fact, we only require the knowledge of $\mu_g, l_{g,1}$ and $T$ due to the construction of Neumann series.
 See detailed proof of \cref{thm:bilevel} in \cref{app:bilevel}.
+A comparison of adaptive methods for bilevel optimization is also presented in \cref{tab:bilevel}.